CLCStriders/striders/pages/boddington-10.md

 * Runners will be disqualified if they wear headphones except for bone-conducting headphones that meet the UKA Rules
 * You must be 18 or over to enter this race

+---

+#### Race HQ

+Race Headquarters is located OUTSIDE The Gloucester Old Spot and the postcode for Race HQ is GL51 9SY.

+Members of CLC Striders will be there from 0745 for entrants to collect race numbers.

+---

+#### Race information

+To help make your race day experience the best it can be, please read the helpful information below.

+* If you cannot run, please do let us know before the day and we may be able to invite people from the waiting list to take up your place.
+We cannot guarantee we will be able to offer a refund if you cannot run, but we will do our best to transfer your place (and refund you if we can).

+* As we are running under UK Athletic Rules and do not have full road closures along the route, wearing of personal listening devices is strictly prohibited - with the exception of bon-conducting devices that are approved by UKA.
+This is because you need to clearly hear traffic, runners overtaking and/or marshals’ instructions.
+Any runner seen wearing such a device will be disqualified.

+* **Please use Boddington Lane for your warm up runs**.
+The A4019 Tewkesbury Road and the road past the Elmstone Business Park are very busy, even on a Sunday morning, and not a safe location for running.
+A safe route will be marked from the Race HQ to the start line, please use the crossing point provided for your own safety.

 ##### Race number

 * Collect your race number and timing chip from Race HQ between 0745 and 0830.
 Any runner who does not collect their race number by 0845 will have their place transferred to anyone from the waiting list that is ready to race
 * When you get your race number, please write your name, emergency contact details and any important medical information on the reverse of your number.
 Please make sure your number is clearly visible on the front of your vest throughout the race.
 We need to ensure that we see your number at the finish line to give you an accurate time
 * You will be given a timing chip which should be looped through your shoe laces.
 Instructions for fitting the timing chip to your shoes will be at Race HQ.
 It is important that you wear the chip as we be relying on chip timing only for the results.
 Without this, you will not get a result
+* Your race number entitles you to 15% off at Up & Running (one of our race sponsors) for two weeks after the race.
+So please keep hold of it and pop in!

 ##### Race start

-* Use Boddington Lane for your warm up runs.
-The A4019 Tewkesbury Road and the road past the Elmstone Business Park are very busy, even on a Sunday morning, and not a safe location for running.
-A safe route will be marked from the Race HQ to the start line, please use the crossing point provided for your own safety
 * The race briefing will take place at the start line at 0850
+* The race will start at 0900 and will be run under UK Athletics rules.
 * Please do not enter the race if you are not confident of finishing within 2 hours.
 For the wellbeing of marshals, runners who do not complete the 3rd lap within 1 hour 30 minutes will be asked to stop the race.
 If any runner chooses to carry on it will be at their own risk and they will not get a time.
 For reference the cut off time represents a pace of 12 minutes per mile or 7.27 minutes per kilometre

 ##### Post race

 * At the finish, don’t forget to return the timing chip
 * Join us at the Clavell & Hind Brewery Tap for prize giving at 11.15.
 All competitors will receive a free drink
 * Please support our hosts The Gloucester Old Spot and Clavell & Hind by staying for a drink or booking for lunch.
-The food at both venues is outstanding

 ---